MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

 ## Father Callisto
 - Has a subtle protectiveness over Amara.
 - Once warned her: “Miss Silverthorn, I cannot recommend the path you're going down.
-There are things worse than death.”_
+There are things worse than death.”
+- Is helping her with a ritual to find out if Arranis is alive or dead.

 ## Emeric Archambeau